-- 6.1 The Local Authority is required to report a serious child safeguarding incident to the Statutory Safeguarding Partners within one working day of becoming aware that the event has occurred.
-The Statutory Safeguarding Partners will determine whether the event reaches the criteria for a notification to Ofsted, Child Safeguarding Practice Review Panel and the Secretary of State for Education (DfE). - 6.2 If the Statutory Safeguarding Partners agree that the criteria have been reached for a serious child safeguarding incident notification (see paragraph 3) the Local Authority will notify the Child Safeguarding Practice Review Panel. - 6.3 It is expected that the Local Authority will feedback to the referrer the outcome of the notification within five working days of the decision being made.
-If the referrer is dissatisfied with this outcome the matter should be discussed with the Director of Children and Adult Services and or with the Statutory Safeguarding Partners.
+6.1 The Local Authority is required to report a serious child safeguarding incident to the Statutory Safeguarding Partners within one working day of becoming aware that the event has occurred.
+The Statutory Safeguarding Partners will determine whether the event reaches the criteria for a notification to the Child Safeguarding Practice Review Panel, Ofsted and the Secretary of State for Education (DfE).

+- 6.2 If the Statutory Safeguarding Partners agree that the criteria have been reached for a serious child safeguarding incident notification (see paragraph 3), the Local Authority will notify the Child Safeguarding Practice Review Panel, using the online child safeguarding incident notification system. - 6.3 It is expected that the Local Authority will feedback to the referrer the outcome of the notification within five working days of the decision being made.
+If the referrer is dissatisfied with this outcome, the matter should be discussed with the Director of Children and Adult Services and/or the Statutory Safeguarding Partners.
 Additional guidance is available in the Professional Challenge Procedure and Guidance.